 Child identity theft is one of the most common types of identity theft and one of the easiest ones to spot.
 If a thief uses a child’s Social Security number, they can apply for government benefits, open credit cards and bank accounts, rent somewhere to live, and even apply for utility service or a loan.

-Parents often discover this type of theft is when credit cards or bills arrive at home addressed to a child, or you receive notices or statements from the IRS suggesting your child hasn’t paid their taxes.
+Parents often discover this type of theft when credit cards or bills arrive at home addressed to a child, or they receive notices or statements from the IRS suggesting their child hasn’t paid their taxes.

 With school forms requiring personal and sensitive information, it’s essential for parents to be aware of how the details are collected, stored, and disposed of.
 You can also ask your child’s school to ensure their information is safeguarded, as this can minimize the risk of this type of fraud.